Counselling, Outreach and Education Staff

-Lisa began her new role as the Director of COE in October 2016 after enjoying 10 years as a Counsellor at Lethbridge Family Services.
-This new role allows her to share her passion for community work while maintaining a counselling caseload.
+Lisa began her role as the Director of COE in October 2016 after enjoying 10 years as a Counsellor at Lethbridge Family Services.
+Lisa enjoys this role as allows her to share her passion for community work while maintaining a counselling caseload.

 Lisa recognizes the complexities and individuality of the healing process and takes an eclectic approach to her counselling work including humanistic, existential, and transpersonal psychology to encourage people to realize their truth.
 Her experience working in addictions, mental health and trauma with teens, adults, couples and families also enhances her appreciation of individual’s struggles and their ability to trust in their own process.

-Since joining the LFS team, she has completed training in the areas of Expressive Art Therapy, Sensorimotor Psychotherapy, Equine Facilitated Counselling, Hakomi, Eye Movement Desensitization and Reprocessing (EMDR) therapy, Gestalt as well as the Integral approach along with other complimentary therapies.
+Since joining the LFS team, she has completed training in the areas of Expressive Art Therapy, Sensorimotor Psychotherapy, Accelerated Resolution Therapy (A.R.T.), Hakomi, Eye Movement Desensitization and Reprocessing (EMDR) therapy, Gestalt as well as the Integral approach along with other complimentary therapies.

 Cyndi has come full circle!
 After 18 years in Private Practice and teaching at Lethbridge College (Psychology and Sociology classes), Cyndi has returned to Lethbridge Family Services where it all started.
 As Clinical Supervisor, she will be able to combine her love of teaching and mentorship with therapeutic practice and administration.